SoftUni-Internal/interactive-content/EN/09-Exam-Preparation/02-Problem.md

 Creates an instrument with the given power and adds it to the collection of the dwarf.

-If the dwarf does not exist, throw an `IllegalArgumentException` with the message:
+If such dwarf does is not present, throw an `IllegalArgumentException` with the message:

 "**The dwarf you want to add an instrument to doesn't exist!**"